Pgamboan/Proyecto-FIS/bitacoraFIS.md

     * Diego Alamilla -
     * Abraham Cruz -

-### Meeting 18 - Feedback from the menthor on the 2nd increment.
+### Meeting 18 - Feedback from the menthor on the 2nd increment progress.
 Date: Wednesday, November 10th, 2021.(09:00)
 * Description:
 * Activities: